San Francisco Comfort Women Memorial: Controversy

-Despite the signing of a December 28, 2015, agreement between Japan and Korea, in which Japan made an apology to the wartime sex trafficking of women and $8.3 million compensating payment, the dispute over comfort women remains unresolved.
+Under the 2015 agreement, Japan contributed ¥1 billion to a South Korean foundation for former comfort women, and both governments stated that the issue would be resolved “finally and irreversibly.

 This is due to the different purpose of attending the agreement and a different view of the nature of this issue between the two groups, the Korean victims and Japan.

 The victims’ core demand was for Japan to “painfully acknowledge its moral and legal responsibility,” but Japan uniformly and repeatedly stated that there is no legal responsibility, avoiding the fundamentals of the issue.
 The victims also demanded an irreversible apology from the Japanese government following the ‘Cabinet decision’, but again, Japan avoided the formalities.
 In addition, the apology was not directly delivered to the victims, leaving the sincerity question.

-The victims agreed to receive 100 million won(approx. $89,686) each and 20 million won(approx. $17,937) for the dead as compensation.
+The victims agreed to receive 100 million won (approx. $89,686) each and 20 million won (approx. $17,937) for the dead as compensation.
 However, immediately after the agreement, Japan insisted that the nature of the money paid would “not be reparation based on any legal responsibility.”
 As the Korean government has not sought the victims’ opinion on the amount of money during the negotiation process and the fundamental problem, as well as the issue of “legal responsibility,” would not be resolved without Japan's will to apologize, the majority of victims decided that they would not take any money other than in a form of compensation.

 Japan on the other hand rejects that it is responsible in the first place.
 Japan claims that the comfort women were recruited by Korean pimps doing business and that the Japanese Imperial Forces supervised, but were not the “pivot of operation” of the comfort stations.